kunalydv-2000/30-Days-python-challenge/README.md

 - set: used to store an unordered collection of unique items (e.g., {1, 2, 3},
         {"apple", "banana", "cherry"})

-## input = the process of getting data from the user or another source.
+## * Input = the process of getting data from the user or another source.
 In programming, we can use the input() function to get input from the user.
 For example:
 ```pythonname = input("Enter your name: ")
 print("Hello, " + name + "!")